Xpra-org/xpra/docs/Usage/Security.md

 As a result, the architecture, features and options are often directly related to the mechanisms allowing this fine grained control.
 Equally, a server should be quite well protected from a hostile client.

-A default installation should be quite secure by default, but the are trade-offs to be made.
+A default installation should be quite secure by default, but there are trade-offs to be made.
-Some specific subsystems also deserve their own details.
 One common theme is that it is impossible to take advantage of a feature or subsystem that isn't available.

 ## Architecture
 The way xpra is structured into independent python sub-modules allows it to partition off each subsystem.